Identify the growing threat of financial fraud, explore its impact, and discover how digital footprint analysis helps prevent fraudulent activities.

 For example, attackers may steal someone else’s Social Security number or phone number while using a non-existent applicant’s name.

-This identity is subsequently used to apply for a loan.
+This identity is subsequently used to apply for a loan, making it crucial for lenders to monitor synthetic fraud red flags at the application stage.

 In the USA, the number of loans issued to synthetic identities has been steadily increasing year after year.
 Two years ago, the value of such transactions stood at $1.8 billion, but by 2023, this figure had risen by nearly $1 billion.